-5.1 Walleye
+5.1 Walleye (Sander vitreus)

-Walleye are the most sought species on Lake Nipissing.
-Each year more than 70% of recreational angling effort and approximately 90% of commercial angling effort targets walleye.
-The lake historically experienced over 1 million hours of fishing pressure and harvest levels at or above 100,000 kg of walleye annually.
-Walleye have been, and remain the most economically and socially important species in the lake, and are considered the most influential top-predator in the Lake Nipissing fish community.
+Walleye are the most sought after species on Lake Nipissing.
+Each year more than 70% of recreational angler effort targets walleye, while approximately 90% of the commercial harvester effort targets walleye.
+The lake historically experienced over 1 million hours of fishing pressure and harvest levels at or above 100,000 kg for walleye annually.
+It has been, and remains the most economically and socially important species on the lake, and is considered the most influential top-predator in the Lake Nipissing fish community.